If you want to be PERFECT (5/1/12)

 Then they brought little children to Him, that He might touch them; but the disciples rebuked those who brought them.
 14 But when Jesus saw it, He was greatly displeased and said to them, "Let the little children come to Me, and do not forbid them; for of such is the kingdom of God.
 15 Assuredly, I say to you, whoever does not receive the kingdom of God as a little child will by no means enter it."
 16 And He took them up in His arms, laid His hands on them, and blessed them.
 NKJV

-Brethren the way we get saved is to RECEIVE it in faith….with the trust of a child!
+Brethren the way we get saved is to RECEIVE it in faith....by coming to JESUS ….with the simple trust of a child!
 (John 1:12-13)

-Not by our works of the Law...or of the 'religious flesh' …..or even our ‘worldly successes’.
-ANYTHING we rely on other than Jesus will stop us from being saved.
+It is NOT obtained by our works of the Law...or of the 'religious flesh' …..or even our ‘worldly successes'....or even our acts of charity.
+ANYTHING we rely on other than Jesus' work for us, will stop us from being saved.
+We will not be saved because of our 'religious affilliations'....or our religious activities.

-Certainly the temporal pursuit of worldly riches can also blind us to the value of living this life with an eternal perspective....and result in us being 'unproductive' Mat 4:18-19....but this does NOT effect our position before God.
-Jesus points out that 'the cares of this world' are just as likely to produce the same result.
+(Certainly the temporal pursuit of worldly riches today can also blind us to the value of living this life with an eternal perspective....and result in us being 'unproductive' Mark 4:18-19....but this does NOT effect our position before God.
+Jesus points out that 'the cares of this world' are just as likely to produce the same result)

 Ps 52:7-8